-Site Location: The location of the Little River site is 3.5 miles north and 0.5 miles east of the northeast edge of the city of Little River.
-The area of contamination is in the SE/4 of section 29 and NE/4 of section 32 Township 18 South and Range 6 West, Rice County.
+Site Location: The Little River site is 3.5 miles north and 0.5 miles east of the northeast edge of the city of Little River.
+The area of contamination is in the SE/4 of section 29 and NE/4 of Section 32 Township 18 South and Range 6 West, Rice County.

-Impact/ Immediacy: The impact is on the groundwater supply for the city of Little River from unknown oil field sources.
-The KCC has rated the immediacy as high because of its potential impact on the existing public water supply wells.
+Impact/Immediacy: The impact is on the groundwater supply for the city of Little River from unknown oil field sources.
+The KCC has rated the immediacy high because of its potential impact on the existing public water supply wells.

 Site Description: The Little River water well field is part of the Odessa Oil Field.
-The groundwater table in this area is at a depth of thirty feet in the upper Kiowa Sandstone with an aquitard of a blue Kiowa Shale at a depth of fifty to sixty feet.
+The groundwater table in this area is at a depth of thirty feet in the upper Kiowa Sandstone with an aquitard of a blue Kiowa Shale at fifty to sixty feet.
 Groundwater moves slowly toward the south-southeast.
-The source for the contamination may be from old core soundings, spills, pits, or leaking lines.
+The source of the contamination may be old core soundings, spills, pits, or leaking lines.

-Unusual Problems: There appear to be multiple sources for the contamination from past oil and gas production.
+Unusual Problems: There appear to be multiple sources of contamination from past oil and gas production.

-Status of Project: KCC sampled the Public Water Supply Wells (PWS) and Monitoring Wells (MW) on September 8, 2021.
-PMW-7, historically in the 1200-2500 mg/L chloride range, was sampled, and lab results were only 200 mg/L Chlorides.
-This well is usually locked to protect the chlorination system for the Public Water supply.
-The last sampled event for PMW-7 was 2019, which tested at 200 as well.
-All other PWS wells dropped in chlorides or remained stable from 2020 levels.
-PWS#13 decreased from 430 mg/L to 380 mg/L. Though lower this year, Chlorides in PWS#13 are higher than the KDHE drinking water standard of 250 mg/L. KCC understands that this well is used in a limited capacity and mixed with lower chloride well water in time of need.
-The KCC chloride levels in MW-1 dropped from 1,175 to 946 mg/L. Historically MW-1 has been as high as 1500 mg/L chlorides.
-MW-2 was stable with a chloride level of 41 mg/L. KCC airlifted both wells instead of using the downhole electric pump.
+Status of Project: KCC sampled the Public Water Supply Wells (PWS) and Monitoring Wells (MW) on August 5th, 2022.
+PWS-7 could not be sampled as the bailer became caught on an unknown object in the unused well.
+This well is usually locked to protect the chlorination system for the Public Water supply, but the well is not in use.
+The last sampled event for PMW-7 was in 2021, which tested at 200 mg/L. All other PWS wells increased in chlorides from 2021 levels.
+PWS#13 increased by 120 mg/L. Though higher this year, chlorides at this site have fluctuated over time.
+If multiple sampling events show increases, it could mean a trend, but all increases are small this year.
+The KCC chloride levels in MW-1 increased from 946 to 1,125 mg/L. Historically MW-1 has been as high as 1500 mg/L chlorides.
+MW-2 was stable with a chloride level of 45 mg/L. KCC airlifted both wells instead of using the downhole electric pump.